 The pain and swelling arthritis brings depends upon the disease type This can vary and affects the symptoms that you have and treatment offered.

-Many arthritis types can can lead to joint deformity, stiffness, pain and swelling.
+Many arthritis types can lead to joint deformity, stiffness, pain and swelling.

 Physiotherapy treatments may include manual therapy, exercise rehabilitation, acupuncture, TENS and lifestyle advice to reduce the disease pain.

 Osteoarthritis is the most common arthritis in the UK and affects over a million people, caused by wear and tear.
 Osteo causes discomfort and your joints to become painful and stiff, normally developing over time and can affect different joints, most frequently seen in the hands, hips, feet and spine.
-Osteoarthritis is normally associated with the aging process but it can occur earlier in some individuals.
+Osteoarthritis is normally associated with the ageing process but it can occur earlier in some individuals.
 There are some inherited and lifestyle factors which can affect how early or late that you may develop the symptoms

 With Osteoarthritis there are changes in joint surface cartilage, the underlying bone thickens and broadens to reduce the load on the cartilage, bony growths form at the outer edges of the joint giving the appearance of a knobbly joint, the synovial membrane and joint capsule thicken, reducing the space inside the joint, this leads to a stiff joint, joint pain and inflammation.

 With RA, the immune system becomes too active and attacks the synovial lining of your joints, this causes inflammation and tends to affect the body symmetrically.
 It tends to affect the small joints in hands and feet first, often the knuckle joints in the fingers.

 If Rheumatoid arthritis is not treated or is inadequately treated, it can cause irreversible damage to joints and lead to disability.
 The sooner RA is diagnosed and treated, the better the long-term outcomes are likely to be.